 Plastics do have proven benefits during their use phase – for example preservation of food loss in packaging applications, lightweight construction of vehicles, and building insulation.
 Plastic waste, however, has become a major global challenge.
-Consequently, there is increasing regulatory pressure regarding recycling targets and recyclability on the one hand and strong commitments of our customers towards increasing the share of recycled material in their offerings on the other hand.
-Solving these challenges requires innovation and joint efforts globally across the value chain.
-BASF will contribute to tackling this by developing innovative technologies that promote the recycling of plastics.
+Globally, around 250 million metric tons of plastic waste are generated each year.
+Only around 20 percent of this plastic is recycled, thus keeping the material in circulation.
+Therefore, more plastic waste should be recycled overall.
+Solving this challenge and building a more circular economy for plastics requires innovation and joint efforts across the value chain.
+BASF will contribute to this by developing innovative technologies and products that promote the recycling of plastics.

-Facts about ChemCycling™
+Facts about ChemCycling®

 However, any new recycling process needs acceptance as recycling from market and regulators.
 There are still some open questions with regards to technology, economy and regulation.
 We closely engage with the relevant stakeholders to tackle these challenges.